haridusministeerium/bctl/README.md

   challenge, especially if there's another service doing similar changes, which might lead to endless loop of fighting over control.
-Guess bctl could be the bigger man and not react to changes brought on by other parties.
+Guess bctl could be the bigger man and not react to changes brought on by other parties. note on this to-be backend our own udev monitor should be switched off.

 ## See also